derushio/ItnavCoronaSDKBootcamp/breakoutSample/createBlocks.md

 ---

-## Let's deploy blocks in two row.
+## deploy blocks in two rows
-**ブロックを配置しよう**の時点では、You have placed only one column of blocks.
+At **deploy blocks**, You have deployed only one column of blocks.
-But, it will be possible to clear the game as soon as it is.
+However, it will be too easy to clear the game with only one column of blocks.
-Let's try to change block columns  from 1 to 2.
+Let's try changing block columns from 1 to 2.

 ``` lua